Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \paragraph{Probing strategy} Transformer-based models (except ProtoCLR) benefit significantly from the added parameters in the attentive probing strategy across all benchmarks, outperforming linear probing by substantial margins.
 For example, AudioMAE improves from 84.47 to 97.19 AUROC on BEANS and from 75.29 to 81.05 AUROC on BirdSet when using attentive probing.
 Similarly, BEATs shows dramatic improvements from 94.10 to 97.98 AUROC on BEANS and from 72.70 to 82.28 AUROC on BirdSet.
 This improvement is likely due to the 1D embeddings of the CLS-token not being well-aligned for the bioacoustic classification task, as indicated by the lower improvement of ViT$_{INS}$ (90.01 to 92.68 AUROC on BEANS), which is trained for classification in a supervised manner. \gls{cnn}-based models (ConvNext$_{BS}$) do not benefit from the attentive probing strategy, which we could only test experimentally with ConvNext$_{BS}$ (see Table~\ref{app:tab:cnn_attentive}) as we could not access the patch embeddings of the Perch models.
-Simply mean pooling the last convolution layers' output outperforms a parameterised attentive pooling layer.
+Simply mean pooling the last convolutional layer's output outperforms a parameterised attentive pooling layer.
 Notably, linear probing outperforms direct evaluation with logits restriction for ConvNext$_{BS}$ (85.75 vs. 85.05 AUROC on BirdSet) and Perch (85.63 vs. 83.94 AUROC on BirdSet).
+Perch~2.0 reverses this pattern: its restricted evaluation (90.78 AUROC on BirdSet) substantially outperforms linear probing (84.49 AUROC), suggesting that its pretrained classification head generalises exceptionally well to the BirdSet soundscape tasks.